Owen Miller Player Props: Brewers vs. Diamondbacks

 Owen Miller At The Plate

-- Miller has picked up an RBI in 29.6% of his games this year, with more than one RBI in 5.6% of his games.
+- In 29.1% of his games this season, Miller has notched at least one RBI.
+In three of those games (5.5%) he recorded two or more RBI.

-- He has scored in 18 games this season, with multiple runs four times.
+- He has scored in 18 of 55 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.